'Eurovision' 2023 Contestants Finalized for Liverpool-Set Show

 The other 35 contestants have also been selected, with four joining the U.K. and Ukraine going straight to the Grand Final on Saturday, May 13.
 They are France's La Zarra, with "Évidemment," Germany's Lord of the Lost with "Blood & Glitter," Italy's Marco Mengoni with "Due Vite," and Spain's Blanca Paloma with "Eaea."

-The other 31 contestants will be whittled down to 20 in two Semi-Finals, held on the Tuesday and Thursday before the Grand Final.
-Here's the lineup, which is not in finalized order yet:
+The other 31 contestants, as usual, are being whittled down to 20 in two Semi-Finals, held on the Tuesday and Thursday before the Grand Final.
+Here's the lineup, with those going through to the Grand Final BOLDED:

 Tuesday, May 9, First Half: